Williams Bridge Improvements

 Albany Highway is a major regional route for heavy vehicles transporting freight and tourists.
 In Williams, the Albany Highway has an average daily traffic between 3,800 and 4,600 vehicles.

-Funding has been allocated by both the Commonwealth and the State Government for the bridge works and construction of the bridges is due to begin around September 2018.
+Funding has been allocated by both the Commonwealth and the State Government for the bridge works and construction of the bridges is due to begin late 2018.

 To allow traffic to continue using Albany Highway in Williams, side tracks for both bridges are currently being constructed and a Bailey bridge will be installed over Williams River.